 Many other conditions can affect eyesight, such as:

-• High blood pressure can cause hypertensive retinopathy
+- High blood pressure, which can cause hypertensive retinopathy

-• Hyperthyroidism and Graves’ disease can cause bulging eyes
+- Hyperthyroidism and Graves’ disease, which can cause bulging eyes

-• Multiple sclerosis can cause a paralysis or weakness of the eye muscles
+- Multiple sclerosis (MS), which can cause paralysis or weakness of the eye muscles

 External causes of eye disease

-These include allergies, eyestrain, owing to over-use, or as a side effect of medication.
-Dry eyes are typically caused by environmental factors, and can also be a side effect of certain medications, such as tranquillisers, diuretics, certain blood pressure medications, oral contraceptives and antihistamines, according to the Merck Manuals.
+Dry eyes are typically caused by environmental factors, and can also be a side effect of certain medications such as tranquillisers, diuretics, certain blood pressure medications, oral contraceptives and antihistamines.

 The side effects of many other medications could affect your eye health.
-Discuss any problems with your doctor, and remember to give your ophthalmologist a full list of the medicines you are taking when you go for your regular eye check-up.
+Discuss any problems with your doctor, and remember to give your ophthalmologist a full list of the medicines you’re taking when you go for your eye check-up.